rschuetzler/datacom-labs/Security - Encrypting and Signing/Encrypting and Signing Instructions.md

 Prerequisites
 ---------------------------
 - Vagrant installed and configured
-- A Windows Server 2012 virtual machine
+- A Windows Server 2012 virtual machine or a Windows computer

 Signing Files
 ------------------------------------